Eldemarkki/recipeamigo/README.md

 2. Run `npm install`
 3. Create a `.env.local` file based on `.env.local.example`, and fill in the missing fields for Clerk.
 4. Run the PostgreSQL database and Minio with `docker compose -f compose-dev.yaml up`
+5. Generate the Prisma schema: `prisma generate`
+6. Apply migrations to the database: `npm run migrate:dev`
 5. Run `npm run dev`
 6. Go to http://localhost:3000